-Benefit Description You Pay overed medications and supplies (cont.)
-Diabetic supplies limited to: Applicable copayment or coinsurance • Disposable needles and syringes for the administration of covered medications Test strips, lancet devices and lancets Nothing Blood glucose monitors and control solution Women's contraceptive drugs and devices, including the morning after pill Nothing Tobacco cessation drugs Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved plan provider.
+Benefit Description You Pay Covered medications and supplies (cont.)
+50% coinsurance per Tier 4 Specialty Drug Diabetic supplies limited to: Applicable copayment or coinsurance • Disposable needles and syringes for the administration of covered medications Test strips, lancet devices and lancets Nothing (No deductible) Blood glucose monitors and control solution Women's contraceptive drugs and devices, including the morning after pill Nothing (No deductible) Tobacco cessation drugs Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved plan provider.
 Some restrictions apply.
 Preventive care medications to promote better health as recommended by ACA.
-Nothing The following are covered: • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg • Liquid iron supplements for children age 0-2 years • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Bowel Evacuant drugs Tamoxifen and Raloxefin for women Generic and over-the-counter tobacco cessation medications • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-7 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a health care professional and filled by a network pharmacy.
+Nothing (No deductible) The following are covered: • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg • Liquid iron supplements for children age 0-2 years • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Bowel Evacuant drugs Tamoxifen and Raloxefin for women Generic and over-the-counter tobacco cessation medications • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-7 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a health care professional and filled by a network pharmacy.
 These may include some over-the-counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
-For current recommendations go to www.uspreventiveservicestaskforce.org/ BrowseRec/Index/browserecommendations Not covered: All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients and food supplements even if a physician prescribes or administers them (except Vitamin D, as stated above) • Over-the-counter medicines, except as noted above
+For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/Index/ browserecommendations Not covered: All charges • Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Fertility drugs • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies Nonprescription medications • Vitamins, nutrients and food supplements even if a physician prescribes or administers them (except Vitamin D, as stated above)